puzzle/kubernetes-techlab/labs/06_scale.md

 ## Self Healing

-Via ReplicaSet we told Kubernetes how many replicas we want.
+Via replicaset we told Kubernetes how many replicas we want.
 So what happens if we simply delete a pod?

 Look for a running pod (status `RUNNING`) that you can bear to kill via `kubectl get pods`.